DimSpathoulas/Point_Cloud_Feature_Extractor/README.md

 CenterPoint detects objects.
 The detected centers of objects are inversely transformed from the lidar frame to the BEV feature map.

 We then extract a point cloud feature.
-This point cloud feature consists of a 3×3 patch around each center.
+This point cloud feature consists of a 3×3 patch around the center.
 Feature map has 512 layers depth.

 **Module is tailored for nuScenes dataset and CenterPoints' trained model.**